One-Bedroom Condos for Sale Around DC That We Love

 4

-A condo in Logan’s Circle with an industrial vibe
+A condo in Logan Circle with an industrial vibe

 Price: $599,999